rubyonracetracks/rails_neutrino_5/README.md

 bypasses the need to manually read, open and close files, and cut and paste text.

+## Safety Features
+* Advises users and admins to use KeePassX or similar password management software to create, encrypt, and save passwords
+* Prevents accidental data destruction in the production environment by requiring the right environment variable setting
+* Locks accounts after the 6th unsuccessful login attempt and reinstates them after the user/admin follows the unlocking instructions or waits 30 minutes, whichever comes first

+## Privacy Features
+* Keeps user information private (until manually changed in a specific project)
+* Enables SSL

+## Testing and Troubleshooting Features
+* Includes comprehensive model, controller, and Capybara integration tests (including tests of the email confirmation process)
+* Uses the timecop gem to test temporarily locked accounts
+* Includes RuboCop, Brakeman, bundler-audit, Gemsurance, and Rails Best Practices gems
+* Includes the MailCatcher gem for viewing confirmation email messages in the development environment in the local browser
+* Includes the Better Errors, binding_of_caller, and pry-rails gems
+* Includes the Annotate, RailRoady, and Rails ERD gems for automatically outlining the app

-## Features
+## Convenience Features
 * Includes Bash scripts for completing routine multi-step tasks in only one step
 * Includes a script for automatically setting up PostgreSQL
 * Uses the devise gem to provide user and admin authentication
-* Keeps user information private (until manually changed in a specific project)
-* Includes the ability to resend confirmation emails, reset passwords, and lock accounts
+* Includes the ability to resend confirmation emails and reset passwords
-* Uses the timecop gem to test temporarily locked accounts
-* Includes RuboCop, Brakeman, bundler-audit, Gemsurance, and Rails Best Practices gems
-* Includes comprehensive model, controller, and Capybara integration tests (including tests of the email confirmation process)
 * Preconfigured for deploying to Heroku
 * Automatically pins the gems in the Gemfile for easier upgrading later
 * Enables SSL and the Puma web server
-* Prevents accidental data destruction in the production environment by requiring the right environment variable setting
-* Configures Minitest Reporters to provide bright red and green output and to list the commands to run the failed tests again
-* Includes the Annotate, RailRoady, and Rails ERD gems for automatically outlining the app
-* Includes the MailCatcher gem for viewing confirmation email messages in the development environment in the local browser
-* Includes the Better Errors, binding_of_caller, and pry-rails gems